dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

 functions.
-You can prove that a method agrees with a single contract, written as `requires`, `ensures`, `modifies`, and `decreases` clauses, but you generally do not expand the body of a method as part of performing a separate proof (though it is sometimes possible to do so, as will be described in a future post).
+You can prove that a method agrees with a single contract, written as `requires`, `ensures`, `modifies`, and `decreases` clauses, but you generally do not expand the body of a method as part of performing a separate proof.^[It is sometimes possible to expand the body of a method during proof.
+A future blog post will describe the process.]

-These differing attributes come into play particularly starkly when developing programs that have either or both of the following
+The differences between functions and methods come into play particularly starkly when developing programs that have either or both of the following attributes:
-attributes:

 * The most natural specification of an API involves describing the _relationship_ between the available operations, rather than